home banner 2025

 Two Attendance Options • In-Person or Virtually in Real-Time

-VT Symposium 2025 provides two attendance options to suit your preferences and needs.
-You can participate onsite in Philadelphia or attend virtually through the immersive real-time live stream.
-Both onsite and virtual attendees are eligible to earn CME credits.
+VT Symposium 2026 provides two attendance options to suit your preferences and needs.
+Attend in person or participate virtually in real time via the immersive live stream.
+Both onsite and virtual attendees can earn CME credits.

 In-Person Attendance

-VT Symposium 2025 will take place on Friday and Saturday, October 10-11, 2025, at the Philadelphia Marriott Downtown.
-While walk-ins are welcome, we suggest registering in advance.
+VT Symposium 2026 will take place on Friday and Saturday, October 9-10, 2026, at the New York Marriott at the Brooklyn Bridge.
+While walk-ins are welcome, we recommend registering in advance.

 Virtual Attendance

-Attendees who cannot attend the symposium on-site in Philadelphia can participate in every session virtually and in real-time from their computer or mobile device.
+Attendees who cannot attend the symposium in person can participate in all sessions virtually and in real time from their computer or mobile device.

 Mark E. Josephson Abstract Competition & VT Innovation Award

-Fellows and Early-Career EPs (an Attending Physician no more than 3 years removed from completing their Fellowship Training) are invited to submit their abstracts of original research for the chance to present to thousands of colleagues worldwide.
+Submit your original research abstract for a chance to present it to thousands of your colleagues worldwide.
 Research can include clinical studies, basic science investigations, or preclinical studies related to diagnosing or treating ventricular arrhythmias.

 Late-Breaking Clinical Trial Competition

-We are accepting Late-Breaking Clinical Trial submissions for presentation at this year's VT symposium.
-Like other LBCT events, submissions will be reviewed by the conference organizers, and the two top authors will be invited to present.
+We are accepting late-breaking clinical trial submissions for presentation at this year's VT symposium.
+Submissions will be reviewed by the conference organizers, and the two top authors will be invited to present.
 Conference registration, hotel, and travel expenses will be covered.
 Additionally, the two best abstracts will be published in an issue of JACC: Clinical Electrophysiology, with the opportunity for simultaneous manuscript publication in the same journal.

 Course Directors